robertdavidgraham/rdpscan/README.md

 It means it requires a password login *before* we can test/trigger the vuln.
 It may be unpatched and vulnerable to an authenticated user, it's just not exploitable by a worm or unauthenticated user.

+You *should* always get one-and-only-one status on `stdout` for each IP address you scan.
+Of course, if you specify an IP address multiple times, you'll get multiple statuses for that address.

+However, because this code is based on `rdestkop`, there are certain protocol errors that won't lead to a status.
+If you've got a public IP address on the Internet that produces one of these errors, then I'm eager to fix it.

 ## Diagnostic info